lando/vitepress-theme-default-plus/docs/config.md

+---
+description: Learn the configuration options for VuePress2 Default Theme Plus.
+---

 # Configuration

-This theme _extends_ the [Vuepress2 Default Theme](https://v2.vuepress.vuejs.org/reference/default-theme/config.html#basic-config) but sets [slightly different defaults](https://github.com/lando/vuepress-theme-default-plus/blob/main/lib/defaults.js). _Theoretically_ all the options supported in the default theme should also be available in this one.
+This theme _extends_ the [VuePress2 Default Theme](https://v2.vuepress.vuejs.org/reference/default-theme/config.html#basic-config) but sets [slightly different defaults](https://github.com/lando/vuepress-theme-default-plus/blob/main/lib/defaults.js). _Theoretically_ all the options supported in the default theme should also be available in this one.

 Here are the additional configuration options that we've added.